api3dao/vitepress-docs/docs/guides/dapis/index.md

 using [signed data](/reference/airnode/latest/understand/http-gateways.md). dApp owners can read the on-chain value of any dAPI in real-time.

-dAPIs serves a variety of data feeds, such as latest cryptocurrency, stock, and commodity prices.
+dAPIs serve a variety of data feeds, such as latest cryptocurrency, stock, and commodity prices.
 They can power various decentralized applications such as DeFi lending, synthetic assets, stable coins, derivatives, NFTs, and more.